jamisonorton/startup/README.md

 - **Login** - I have created a login page with placeholders for email and password.
 This will get stored in a different database than the book list.
 - **Database** - I have included a bookList.html page that will show the books assigned to each child.
 This will update based off teaching level assigned by the teacher.
 - **Websocket** - I have included on the index.html and calendar.html where my websocket will go to show realtime communication.

+## Startup CSS Deliverable

+I added css to make the pages look good.
+Mostly used tailwind to apply the styles rather than bootstrap so my site doesn't look like a standard bootstrap website.
+I also used NextUI for the buttons and components to make those look great.

+## Startup React Deliverable.

+I used a startup React with Vite site then added NextUI to add the components.
+React Router is used to go between pages.
+There are multiple react components to mock login, signup, I used hooks to create modals for these actions.
+I also have added a Calendly calendar signup in the calendar page.
+I want to also add the Google Calendar API to show the teachers availability and have it look better by taking up the whole page rather than a "cell phone" portion.
+I have also added images and descriptions in each page.

+I will work later on setting up the login and signup functionality.